 Planning a Movie Night Party

-1. Choose the Movie – When you’re inviting kids over for a movie, it’s a good idea to know your crowd and what they’re allowed to watch.
+1. Choose the Movie – When you’re inviting kids over for a movie, it’s best to know your crowd and what they’re allowed to watch.
 We decided to play it safe and go for a newly released animated movie.
-We chose ‘Ice Age: Continental Drift’.
+We chose ‘Ice Age: Continental Drift‘.
 It ended up being a good choice!

 2. Choose the Time – It’s a good idea to set a time the party will start and end.
 We went with 6:30 to 10:00.
 Why 6:30?
 Well, teens are usually late, which meant the party and movie would most likely start somewhere between 7 and 7:30.
 We decided to leave some time on the end for them to hang out.
 They ended up playing Mafia and some other mystery game.